-~\citep{krueger2021out} minimizes variance between environment risks to enforce the risk invariance, and the we formally show in the following these two are equivalent.
-Note that the invariance principle for risk alignment can be formulated as:
+~\citep{krueger2021out} minimizes variance between domain risks to enforce the risk invariance.
+We formally show these two are equivalent in the following.
+Note that the invariance principle for risk alignment can be formulated as